 Any person submitting a Notice of Intent to the Committee under the Bylaw at the same time shall give written notice thereof in accordance with the Bylaw by certified mail, return receipt requested; certificate of mailing; or by hand delivery to all abutters located within 300 feet of the property according to the most recent records of the assessors.
 The notice shall state where a copy of the submittal may be examined or obtained and where the date, time, and place of the public hearing may be obtained.
 Written notice shall be sent to all abutters not less than seven (7) days prior to the public hearing.
 An Affidavit of Service shall be included in the submittal or provided prior to the opening of the public hearing.
 Proof of mailing or delivery shall be provided to the Committee prior to the opening the public hearing.
 As detailed in Section 1.6(4)(d) above, the public hearing shall be advertised by the Committee, at the expense of the applicant, no less than five (5) days prior to the public hearing in a newspaper of general circulation in the Town and shall be duly posted in accordance with the requirements of the Open Meeting Law.

 When a person submitting a Notice of Intent is other than the owner of the subject property, a complete copy of the submittal shall be sent by the applicant to the owner via certified mail, return receipt requested, or by hand delivery at least five (5) days before the hearing with proof of mailing or delivery provided to the Committee prior to the opening of the hearing.
-P

-Orders of Conditions
+7. rojects may require a third-party review.Orders of Conditions

-Within 21 days after receipt of a Notice of Intent, the Committee shall hold a public hearing on the matter.
+Within 21 days after receipt of a complete Notice of Intent, the Committee shall hold a public hearing on the matter.

 After the public hearing has been closed, the Committee will vote to issue: